Eaden History, Family Crest & Coats of Arms

 Early Notables of the Eaden family (pre 1700)

-More information is included under the topic Early Eaden Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Eaden Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Eaden family to Ireland